remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 ## Cleanup

-You have crated a bunch of files until now, let's put most of them together in one file called `src/Dots.tsx` and create a new and combined component called `<Dots>`.
+You have created a bunch of files until now, let's put most of them together in one file called `src/Dots.tsx`.
+Extract `<Explosion>` and it's children into a new separate component called Dots.

 ```tsx twoslash title="src/Dots.tsx"
 // @filename: Move.tsx